blog posts

 CentOS vs. Debian: Key Similarities and Differences

-Some of the famous Linux distributions that probably encourage you to use it are CentOS and Debian.
+Some of the famous Linux distributions that probably encourage you to use them are CentOS and Debian.
 If you are stuck between these two distributions and don’t know which one to choose, don’t miss this article; in this article, we will talk in detail about the key differences between CentOS and Debian and guide you to make the right choice.
 So stay with us.

 What is CentOS?